 Provenance: Former collection of Michele Yoyotte; accompanied by French passport documentation.

-Finely modeled pale green faience shabti of the well-attested owner Padipep (Padipepet), represented mummiform with crossed arms holding agricultural implements, wearing a finely striated tripartite wig, and standing on an integral trapezoidal plinth.
-A single vertical column of hieroglyphs is preserved on the dorsal pillar, likely naming the deceased and preserving an abbreviated form of the traditional shabti formula derived from Chapter 6 of the Book of the Dead.
+Finely modeled pale green faience shabti of Padipepet, represented in mummiform guise with crossed arms holding agricultural implements, wearing a finely striated tripartite wig and standing on an integral plinth.
+A single vertical hieroglyphic column is inscribed on the dorsal pillar with an abbreviated form of the Chapter 6 shabti spell,